 Nonprofit organization's often have volunteers and require significant contributions from donors to maintain operations.
 A replacement plan is an excellent tool to show these donors exactly the long term cost associated with the operations with respects to the often overlooked building, site and equipment costs.
-These expenditures are often overlooked as they are often infrequent and not in the long-term outlook of many staff and volunteers who may only be part of the organization for a relatively short period of time.
-A replacement plan is a tool that can be utilized over a long period of time for many volunteers and staff as an accurate and reliable budgeting tool that can be utilized for many years.
+These expenditures are often overlooked as they are often infrequent and not in the long-term outlook of many staff and volunteers who may only be involved in the organization for a relatively short period of time.
+A replacement plan is a tool that can be utilized over a long period of time even through changing staff and volunteers.

 A replacement plan can equally be utilized for for-profit organizations and commercial applications.
 Successful businesses must take into account the real cost of operating; this would include repair and replacement of building components such as roofing, siding, windows, HVAC units, etc. We are often contacted to complete replacement plans for commercial condominiums, warehouses, apartments and commercial buildings of all types.
 All of these have components of the building and the site such as asphalt, signage and landscaping which overtime will deteriorate and require repair or replacement.